-Diamond Head is one of the more well-known attractions in Oahu.
+Diamond Head is one of the more well-known attractions in Oahu and a famous landmark in Hawaii.
 It is part of a crater that was formed many years ago by a volcano.
-In the 1900s, it was used by the military to help with defense on the coastline.
+In the 1900s, it was used by the military to help with the defense on the coastline.

 In 1962, Diamond Head became a state monument.
 The switchback trail and stairs leading up to the top is not as easy as it looks.
 However, it can be done by people of all ages if you give yourself enough time.
 At the top, you will be met with gorgeous views of the ocean and city.

 The parking at Diamond Head is limited.
 Get there early if you want a good parking spot.
-If you are not able to park in the lot inside the crater, you may have to park at the bottom of the hill outside the crater.
+If you cannot park in the lot inside the crater, you may have to park at the bottom of the hill outside the crater.
 This adds on about an additional 15 minutes to your visit.

 There are several great hikes to do in Oahu!
 If you are a person that likes to get outdoors and wants a little challenge, make sure to do at least one hike while on the island.
 Although there are many hikes to choose from, below are two of the hikes we would recommend.